 How are gray matter and white matter arranged in the CNS?

-Both gray and white matter are spread throughout the human central nervous system – the brain and spinal cord
+Both gray and white matter are spread throughout the human central nervous system – the brain and spinal cord.
+Where are they located?

 Figure 1: The arrangement of white and gray matter in the brain.